salesforcecli/plugin-sobject/messages/generate.field.md

 # summary

-Generate local metadata for a custom field on
+Generate metadata source files for a new custom field on a specified object.

 # description

-Interactively generate local metadata for a custom field.
-This requires that the custom object you're adding the field to be present locally
+This command is interactive and must be run in a Salesforce DX project directory.
+You're required to specify the field's label with the "--label" flag.
+The command uses this label to provide intelligent suggestions for other field properties, such as its API name.

+You can generate a custom field on either a standard object, such as Account, or a custom object.
+In both cases, the source files for the object must already exist in your local project before you run this command.
+If you create a relationship field, the source files for the parent object must also exist in your local directory.
+Use the command "sf metadata retrieve -m CustomObject:<object>" to retrieve source files for both standard and custom objects from your org.
+To create a custom object, run the "sf generate metadata sobject" command or use the Object Manager UI in your Salesforce org.

 # flags.label.summary

-The label of the field.
+The field's label.

 # flags.object.summary

-The directory of the object folder
+The directory that contains the object's source files.

 # flags.object.description

-The directory of object you're adding the field to.
-Include **c if the object is custom.
-For example, `force-app/main/default/objects/MyObj**c`
+The object source files in your local project are grouped in a directoy with the same name as the object.
+Custom object names always end in "__c".
+An example of the object directory for the Account standard object is "force-app/main/default/objects/Account" An example custom object directory is "force-app/main/default/objects/MyObject__c"

-If not provided, the command will prompt you to choose from your local objects.
+If you don't specify this flag, the command prompts you to choose from your local objects.

 # examples

-- Create a field with a given Label (you'll be prompted to choose an object)
+- Create a field with the specified label; the command prompts you for the object:

   <%= config.bin %> <%= command.id %> --label "My Field"

-- Specify a local path to the object's folder
+- Specify the local path to the object's folder:

-<%= config.bin %> <%= command.id %> --label "My Field" -o force-app/main/default/objects/MyObj\_\_c
+  <%= config.bin %> <%= command.id %> --label "My Field" --object force-app/main/default/objects/MyObject__c

 # prompts.type

-Field type
+Field type:

 # prompts.startingNumber

-Starting number
+Starting number:

 # prompts.defaultValue

-Default checkbox value
+Default checkbox value:

 # prompts.scale

-How many decimal places
+Number of decimal places:

 # prompts.precision

-How many total digits, including those decimal places
+Total number of digits, including the decimal places:

 # prompts.inlineHelpText

-User-facing help text (for those bubbles on the record page)
+Help text (the text displayed when users hover over the Info icon next to this field):

 # prompts.required

-Require at the database level on every records (consider requiring on layouts instead!)
+Does this field always require a value in order to save a record?
+(Tip: consider using layouts instead to require a value)

 # prompts.externalId

-Use this field as an external ID
+Should this field be set as the unique record identifier from an external system?

 # prompts.securityClassification

-Security Classification (how sensitive is this field's content
+Security classification (how sensitive is this field's content):

 # error.bigObjects

-This command does not support big objects.
+This command doesn't support big objects.

 # error.cmdt

-This command does not support Custom Metadata Types
+This command doesn't support custom metadata types.

 # success